More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Vectors for Developing AI Hardware and Software

-Expanding the actions and feedback loops, AI can interact with the hardware in several ways: efficient implementation of multiple models, integration with multidomain sensors, motor control, and effectively sustaining of the low action rate required in a real-time system at an affordable cost.
+By expanding available actions and feedback loops, AI can interact with the hardware in several ways: efficient implementation of multiple models, integration with multidomain sensors, motor control, and deciding on actions without large amounts of batching or high amounts of available power and cooling.

+Finally, by engaging in co-design --- allowing design factors to influence one another, rather than following a strict hierarchy --- approaches in software can be guided by available hardware, rather than hardware strictly implementing desired computational primitives.
+Available devices, such as oscillators, dynamical resistive devices, optoelectronic devices, or actual neurons and cells in xenobots, may be modeled and considered as primitives available to construct systems \parencite{csaba_coupled_2020, yang_memristive_2013, wang_memristors_2016, adair_resonate-and-fire_2025, blackiston_cellular_2021}.
+These models may themselves be neural networks, such as physically-informed neural networks (PINNs) which represent a compact model of a real, physical device that can be emulated quickly on a general-purpose computer, then physically realized later in hardware \cite{lagergren_biologically-informed_2020, rackauckas_universal_2021}.

+Navigating the possible design space of actions, hardware systems, and more requires iterating through many possible combinations in a manner which scales to the largest computational systems available while evaluating candidates without access to information such as gradients.
+Evolutionary algorithms (EA) have already been applied to explore and optimize many neural architectures and systems presented previously (Sections \ref{sec_modules} \& \ref{sec_systems}) (\parencite{ren_comprehensive_2022}).
+Utilizing or adapting current EA resources to address the design space for potential biologically inspired actions and systems would enable a sound theoretical footing to begin computational experimentation.